How Much Does Tree Stump Removal Cost in 2025?

 Geo Icon

-Tree stump removal costs an average of $368, ranging between $177 and $558.
-You'll pay $2 to $5 per diameter inch, with a minimum call-out fee of $100 to $150.
+Tree stump removal costs an average of $368, with a range of $100 to $1,400.
 If you have multiple stumps, the cost drops to $40 to $75 per stump.
-Factors like stump size, removal method, accessibility, and location influence the total price.
-Hiring a professional ensures safe and efficient removal, avoiding risks due to buried utilities and protecting your property from potential damage.
+Factors such as stump size, removal method, accessibility, and location all influence the total price.
+Hiring a professional for stump removal ensures safe and efficient removal, avoiding risks associated with buried utilities and protecting your property from potential damage.

 Stump Removal Cost Factors

-Several factors determine your stump removal cost, such as the size and number of stumps, the removal method you choose, the location and accessibility of your property, and the soil condition.
+Several factors determine the cost of stump removal, including the size and number of stumps, the chosen removal method, the property's location and accessibility, and the soil condition.

 Size

-Professionals charge between $2 and $5 per diameter inch for stump removal, with a minimum call-out fee of $100 to $150 to cover equipment and travel costs.
+Professionals charge between $2 and $5 per inch in diameter for stump removal, with a minimum call-out fee of $100 to $150 to cover equipment and travel costs.

 12 $24–$60